mageddo/dns-proxy-server/docs/developing/Compiling-the-project-from-source.md

 ### Building binary for specific ARCH

-You can generate DPS binaries for [all archs that are supported by golang](https://golang.org/doc/install/source#environment), DPS were designed to run on linux BTW.
+You can generate DPS binaries for [all archs that are supported by golang](https://golang.org/doc/install/source#environment), DPS were designed to run on linux though.

 ```bash
 $ docker-compose run prod-build-binary-dps builder.bash build linux amd64